Azure/azure-sdk-for-java/sdk/storage/azure-storage-quickquery/README.md

-# Azure Storage Blobs Quick Query client library for Java
+# Azure Storage Quick Query client library for Java

 Azure Blob storage is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data.